rocklan/rocklan.github.io/docs/_posts/2022/2022-11-16-StepMania-DDR-Arduino-Dance-Pad-Controller.md

 date:   2022-11-16
 category: technical
 tags: ddr wii stepmania arduino dance pad mat
-title: StepMania/DDR Arduino Dance Pad Controller
+title: Programming an Arduino to connect a dance pad via USB for StepMania
 cover-img: /images/ddr-pad-2.jpg
 thumbnail-img: /images/ddr-pad-2-small.jpg
 readtime: false
 hidden: false
-share-description: How I built an arduino based controller for my DDR dance pad
+share-description: Programming an arduino to connect my dance pad via USB  controller for my DDR dance pad
-excerpt: Building an Arduino based USB controller for a DDR/StepMania dance pad.
+excerpt: Programming an Arduino based USB controller for a DDR/StepMania dance pad.
 How hard can it be?
 ---

 So for the past few months I've been getting into DDR on the Wii.
 It's great fun and I'm getting pretty good, and what I really need now is to be able to slow down the game to practice some of the faster, trickier sections.
 But... the game doesn't support that.